We may earn affiliate commissions for the recommended products. Learn more.

 TotalAV security features

-I subscribed to the Total Security plan to test and review a range of features that TotalAV offers.
+I subscribed to the Total Security plan to test and review all features that TotalAV offers.
 This plan provides the most features to protect your device from all kinds of threats, including ransomware and phishing attempts.

 TotalAV offers an impressive variety of security features, although the selection varies by subscription plan.
 Thankfully, even the cheapest plan includes all you need for excellent daily security.
 For this review, I tested the Total Security plan to evaluate all of TotalAV’s features.
 Below is a table summarizing all the tools this antivirus offers.